 Mom-shaming is a trend that has been on the rise.
 Honestly, it has always existed, but now, we have a name for it and know how unhealthy it is in our society.
+This is largely because of how social media brought it to light.
 Mom-shaming can cover a wide variety of topics, and it’s something based in judgment.
 But we don’t have to put up with it.

 Let’s learn to recognize mom-shaming when we see it and explore some ways to combat mom-shamers in our lives.